lsmmega/mm5brilliance/README.md

 * New level design.
 * New graphic.
 * New music.
-* New music commands and notes table.
+* New music commands, lengths and notes table.
 * Optimize running.
 * Others (TODO).